 Enjoy the sun safely.
-Be SunSmart!
+Will you be SunSmart?

 Skin Cancer

 Skin cancer\ is the most common cancer in Ireland and in pale/light skinned populations worldwide, for whom sunburn is a risk factor.
 The vast majority of these cancers are associated with overexposure to ultraviolet radiation (UV), mainly from sunlight.
 However, UV from artificial sources e.g. sunbeds, also causes skin cancer.